gkjt/core/terms.md

 This means, for example:

-DO NOTN'T mine cryptocurrency using our resources.
+DO NOT mine any form of cryptocurrency using our resources.
-DO NOTN'T run your startup's mailserver on our infrastructure.
+DO NOT run your startup's mailserver on our infrastructure.
-DO NOTN'T host any other service from which external entities will gain, e.g. a web indexer for a company.
+DO NOT host any other service from which external entities will gain, e.g. a web indexer for a company.
-DO NOTN'T host a Tor Relay or Exit Node.
+DO NOT host a Tor Relay or Exit Node.